Call Now Free Quote

 With the failure mode diagnosed, the repair decision follows directly.

 Mortar is deteriorated, brick is sound: Tuckpointing.
 The brick units stay in place.
-The scope is determined by which joints are affected and the depth of deterioration.
 A well-executed tuckpointing job on sound brick restores the wall’s water resistance and structural bond for another 25 to 40 years.
+For current pricing on this work, see Tuckpointing Cost in Illinois 2026.

 Mortar is sound, brick is damaged: Brick replacement.
 The mortar joints around failed units are cut open, the damaged brick is extracted without damaging adjacent units, new brick is set and bonded with mortar appropriate to the wall type, and the joints are tooled to match the existing profile.